ctoruno/LAC-Reports/Outputs/Suriname/Method/Suriname_method.md

                                                 </div>
                                                 <div class="col-12">
                                                     <p class="mb-4">
                                                         <b class="c-purple">COVERAGE:</b> Interviews were distributed across regions to create a nationally representative sample.
-Thirty-eight percent (38%) of the interviews took place in Paramaribo, followed by 33% in Wanica, 7% in Nickerie, and the remaining 22% in other regions
+Thirty-eight percent (38%) of the interviews took place in Paramaribo, followed by 33% in Wanica, 7% in Nickerie, and the remaining 22% in other regions.
                                                     </p>
                                                     <p class="mb-4">
                                                         <b class="c-purple">GEOGRAPHY:</b> Thirty-four percent (34%) of respondents resided in rural areas and municipalities, while 66% of respondents resided in metro areas or cities.
                                                     </p>
                                                     <p class="mb-4">
-                                                        <b class="c-purple">RACIAL AND ETHNIC BACKGROUND:</b> One-quarter of all respondents (25%) identified themselves as Maroon, followed by Creole (23%) and Mixed Race (18%).
+                                                        <b class="c-purple">RACIAL AND ETHNIC BACKGROUND:</b> One-quarter (25%) of all respondents identified themselves as Maroon, followed by Creole (23%) and Mixed Race (18%).
                                                     </p>
                                                     <p class="mb-4">
                                                         <b class="c-purple">GENDER:</b> Fifty percent (50%) of respondents were female and 50% were male.
                                                     </p>
                                                     <p>
-                                                        <b class="c-purple">EDUCATION:</b> Most respondents (67%) reported that they had received a middle school diploma or less, and the remaining 33% of respondents received at least a high school diploma or vocational degree.
+                                                        <b class="c-purple">EDUCATION:</b> Most respondents (67%) reported that they had received up to a middle school diploma, and the remaining 33% of respondents received at least a high school diploma or vocational degree.
                                                     </p>
                                                 </div>
                                             </div>